The Role of Inflammation In Neurodegenerative Diseases

 Dopamine depletion caused by ongoing inflammation results in worsening motor such as tremors, stiffness, and difficulty moving.

-By addressing these inflammatory processes early on through lifestyle changes, anti-inflammatory , or therapies targeting specific pathways involved in neuroinflammation, people with Parkinson’s may potentially slow down the progression of their condition and improve their overall quality of life.
+By addressing these inflammatory processes early on through lifestyle changes, anti-inflammatory medications, or therapies targeting specific pathways involved in neuroinflammation, people with Parkinson’s may potentially slow down the progression of their condition and improve their overall quality of life.

 Remember that knowledge is power; armed with this understanding of the role inflammation plays in both Alzheimer’s and Parkinson’s diseases, you will be empowered to take proactive steps towards better management and care for yourself or those around you living with these challenging disorders.